 The Skullcandy Sesh Truly Wireless are slightly better headphones for mixed use than the JLab Audio JBuds Air Truly Wireless.
-They are very similar truly wireless in-ear headphones with an equally bass-heavy sound profile, though the Sesh are generally better balanced.
+Although they're similar truly wireless in-ear headphones with an equally bass-heavy sound profile, the Sesh are generally better balanced.
 While the JBuds Air last a little less time on a single charge, their case will give you an additional ten charges, much better than the Sesh's two.
-Unfortunately the JBuds have an integrated charging cable, which means you'd have to replace the entire headphones should it get damaged.
+Unfortunately the JBuds have an integrated charging cable on their case, which means you'd have to replace the entire case should it get damaged.

 The Samsung Galaxy Buds Truly Wireless are better truly wireless headphones than the Skullcandy Sesh Truly Wireless.
 They are more comfortable in-ear headphones that have a more stable fit for most people.
 Their sound profile is much more neutral than the Sesh and is better-suited for a wider range of genres.
 They also have a significantly longer 7.5-hour battery life, and offer preset EQ options through a companion app, which the Sesh doesn't have.